Edit this page

 Preventing a history change

-To prevent a location change after rendering a major fragment, use one of the following:
+To prevent changing history-related state after rendering a major fragment, use one of the following:

 • Set an [up-history=false] attribute on your link or form.